vendelaswenson/history-project/README.md

 ## Bugs

 * Initially, the CSS file was linked as "styles.css," causing styling issues.
 It was corrected to "style.css" to resolve the problem.

+## Credits
+* Content
+The text and facts are from the links I've linked below and https://alphahistory.com/frenchrevolution/revolutionary-ideas/

+* Media
+The photos are from open source sites that you can find on google The video is from CrashCourse on youtube

 ## Validator Testing